Sjjain/Sjjain/README.md

 - 👋 Hi, I’m Shashank Jain
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on java
-- 🌱 I’m currently learning React and Node js
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate as a FrontEnd Developer
+- 👀 I’m interested in Data Analytics
 - 📫 How to reach me jainshashank2001@gmail.com

 <!---